crossplane/crossplane/design/design-doc-rbac-manager.md

 Furthermore, the core Crossplane controllers cannot create the provider's managed resources, and thus cannot compose them into a higher level resource.

-Humans are the people who use Crossplane to orchestrate external systems.
+Users are the people who use Crossplane to orchestrate external systems.
 Crossplane typically categorises these people into three roles, which may
 overlap: